carlobar/carlobar.github.io/_projects/service.md

 * Annual Industrial Control System Security (ICSS) Workshop 2021
 * Conference on Decision and Game Theory for Security (GameSec) 2021, 2022, 2023

+Also organized Distinguished Lectures at Digital Futures, a cross-disciplinary research centre in Stockholm, during the spring semester of 2023

 ### Reviewer

 #### Conferences